Ask

 Happy Tummy Expert

-Dear Aradhya Aashrey, Thank you for the question
+Dear Jyothsna, Thank you for the question

-However, if you intend to lose weight then Sustainable weight management requires a holistic approach which involves lifestyle management which includes Dietary modification, Physical activity, hydration, and stress management.
+A sustainable and healthy weight loss regimen, should target on overall weight loss and fat reduction.
+Weight loss requires a holistic approach that involves lifestyle modification which includes Dietary modification, Physical activity and stress management.
 With any weight loss plan changes take time to reflect as your body requires sufficient time to adapt to the changes in order to show results.

 An ideal weight loss meal plan should include calorie deficit diet with appropriate exercise regime followed under professional guidance.